About ACLs

 How ACLs work

 ACLs have two parts: an ACL container and the ACL entries within it.
-In combination, containers and entries allow you to store a list of permissions that Varnish will use to grant or restrict access to URLs within your services.
+In combination, containers and entries allow you to store a list of permissions used to grant or restrict access to URLs within your services.

 Once you attach an ACL container to a version of your service and that service is activated, the data in the container (the ACL entries) becomes versionless.
 This means that once your service is activated, any further changes to the data within, such as the addition of ACL entries, will become effective immediately.